P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 - `fooperm.bar`

 This block of code represents a permission.

-**WARNING: No authority group is described.
+> **NOTE: No permission group is described.
 Before referring to permissions, make sure you understand it.**

 ---